appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/set-up-websockets.md

 ```

 This code captures `latitude` and `longitude` data from Websocket endpoints.
-It then transforms this data into a format compatible with a Map widget.
+It then transforms this data into a format compatible with the Map widget.

 </dd>

-4. Implement error handling and connection closure events.
+5. Implement error handling and connection closure events.

 <dd>